Alfresco/docs-alfresco/sap-cloud/latest/install/index.md

 3. Start Content Services.

-## Install the license
+## Install the license {#install-license}

-The access and use of the Alfresco Content Connector for SAP Cloud is managed by a license.
+The access and use of the SAP Cloud Connector is managed by a license.
 If you don't have a license yet, you can request a trial license from the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}.

 > **Note:** Make sure you have a valid license file before continuing.
 The name of the license file is `content-connector-for-sap-cloud.l4j`.

 ### Apply the license via the file system

 1. Open the `alfresco-global.properties` file and search for the key **`dir.license.external`**.

-    Note down this value as you'll need it next.
+Note down this value as you'll need it in the following steps.
 2. Navigate to the folder provided in the property value.
 3. Copy the license file `content-connector-for-sap-cloud.l4j` into that folder.
 4. Restart the Content Services application server.